Lily418/Ant-Colony-Optimisation/proposal.md

 *George Brighton & Joel Hoskin*

-We propose to apply the swarm intelligence algorithm 'Ant Colony Optimization' to the problem of Search.
+## Introduction

+Ant Colony Optimisation (ACO) is a probabilistic technique for finding optimal paths, based on the behaviour of ants searching for food<sup>1</sup>.
+We would like to investigate the effectiveness of this algorithm at solving search problems, including route-finding and the travelling salesman.

 Search is a graph problem to find the lowest cost path between 2 vertices.
 Specifically we'll use undirected graphs with edges labeled with the distance between vertices and try to find the shortest path.